 Claire has been trained in the MBCP curriculum, so she knows how to skillfully guide and support these practices with a trauma-sensitive approach and upholding ethical standards of practice.
 Read more about Claire's training and experience as an MBCP teacher here.

-I will be happy to speak with you about your particular situation and Estimated Due Date to find a class that works with your schedul
+I will be happy to speak with you about your particular situation and Estimated Due Date to find a group class or arrange private sessions that works with your schedule.

 In the 9-week class, we spend over 30 hours together: 2.5-3 hours together each week + one Saturday daytime class.

 You are also invited and encouraged to practice at home for 30 minutes a day, 6 days a week.

 So yes, it is a big commitment - designed to support and prepare you for what lies ahead as a parent.

 In the MIL weekend, we spend a full weekend together from Friday evening through Sunday afternoon.
 You will be given tools to continue your practice on your own after the weekend ends.

 The Mind in Labor weekend focuses on birth education/preparation with an introduction to mindfulness practices and tools.
 It is a condensation of the first 6-weeks of the full 9-week course.

 It is not possible to gain the depth of understanding of mindfulness, both its power and its potential for helping us in birthing, parenting and your lives right now in just a weekend.
 That understanding may begin to come over time with consistent home practice.
 It is also not possible in a weekend workshop to create the kind of friendships, connection and community that happens as people share experiences together over time, and we do the best we can with the time we share.

 The workshop is designed for those who are unable to participate in the longer 9-week series, for whatever reason, or for those looking for just the introduction to mindfulness and emphasis on the birth experience.